pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

 * `SetupImGuiStyle`: *VoidFunction, default=_ImGuiDefaultSettings::SetupDefaultImGuiConfig*.
     If needed, setup your own style by providing your own SetupImGuiStyle callback

 * `mobileCallbacks`: *_MobileCallbacks_*.
-Callbacks that are called by the application when running under "Android, iOS and WinRT".  _These events are handled only with SDL backend._
+Callbacks that are called by the application when running under "Android, iOS and WinRT".

+    _Notes:
+    * 'mobileCallbacks' is present only if the target device is a mobile device (iOS, Android).
+      Use `#ifdef HELLOIMGUI_MOBILEDEVICE` to detect this.
+    * These events are handled only with SDL backend.

 **VoidFunctionPointer** can hold any void(void) function.
 ````cpp